fabiolune/raspberrypi-kubernetes-setup/README.md

+# Kubernetes setup on a raspberry pi cluster

-# Why
+## Why

 There are many resources that can help you setting up a kubernetes cluster on a Raspberry Pi, but many of them only focus on some specific aspects.
 The idea of this repo is to try to collect all the aspects of a decent kubernetes setup for a Raspberry Pi, from dedicated considerations on the ARM architecture, to some basic networking aspects of a home made cluster.

-# What
+## What

-This repo contains the bare minimum components to have a kubernetes cluster up & running on my raspberry pi(s).
+This repo contains a minimum set of components to have a kubernetes cluster up & running on a raspberry pi(s).

-The minimal setup is based on:
+The setup is based on:
 - [k3s](https://k3s.io/): a lightweight kubernetes distribution
 - [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/)
 - [cert-manager](https://cert-manager.io/) to manage tls certificates generation